MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewnd-class.md

 ### <a name="remarks"></a>Açıklamalar

-Görünür MDI çerçevesi `LoadFrame` penceresini oluşturmak için veyaüyeişleviniçağırın.`Create`
+Görünür MDI çerçevesi penceresini oluşturmak için `Create` veya `LoadFrame` member işlevini çağırın.

 ### <a name="example"></a>Örnek